Disease Areas

 Our lead clinical program is focused on Dravet syndrome, a severe and progressive genetic epilepsy characterized by frequent, prolonged and refractory seizures that usually begin within the first year of life.
-We are also examining a preclinical target for Autosomal Dominant Optic Atrophy (ADOA) a severe, progressive optic nerve disorder.
+A clinical program is also underway for Autosomal Dominant Optic Atrophy (ADOA) a severe, progressive optic nerve disorder.

 Dravet Syndrome